avinashvaidya09/product-management-apis/README.md

 cf deploy mta_archives/product-management-apis_1.0.0.mtar -e mta_extensions/us10_development.mtaext
 ```

+## XSUAA Role Collection

+1. When you deploy the application in your cloud foundary environment using the mta.yaml and xs-security.json, it will automatically create the role collection mentioned in the xs-security.json.

+2. Go to BTP Cockpit - Security - Role Collection.

+3. Find out the role collection which you have mentioned in the xs-security.json.

+4. Add your user to it.

+## Destination Configuration

+1. As part of deployment orchestration, mta.yaml should also create destination mentioned in the configuration.

+2. This destination is important as app router will use this destination to forward the request to the
+application.

+3. Ensure, the destination is created as part of deployment.

-## GREAT - You have successfully created a secured REST API on SAP BTP!
+## GREAT - You have successfully created a secured secured REST API on SAP BTP using NodeJS!

 ## References:
 - https://developers.sap.com/tutorials/cp-cf-security-xsuaa-create.html#a3c31c15-a6c9-40d6-a56b-52c316aa0f13